-- Add the chopped butter into the food processor and pulse two or three times until it turns into something like bread crumbs
+Add the chopped butter into the food processor and pulse two or three times until resembles coarse bread crumbs.

-- Wrap the ball of dough with saran wrap and leave it in the fridge for 30 minutes.
+Wrap the ball of dough with saran wrap/cling film and leave it in the fridge for 30 minutes.

-- Roll it out between a baking sheet and the wrap until it's about 5mm thick.
+Roll the dough out until it's about 5mm thick.

-- Bake it in the oven for 20 minutes.
+Place the sticks in the oven and bake for 15 minutes.

-- Coat with melted chocolate and other toppings of your choice.
+Coat with melted chocolate, and any other toppings of your choice.